-How to Handle Stress in The Charity Sector
+Handling Stress at Work in the Charity Sector

-It may come as no surprise that people who work in the charity sector tend to be happier and more fulfilled than their counterparts in private companies – but that’s the nature of having a job where spend your days helping others.
-The more you give, the better you feel.
-It’s a fact.
-And that happiness in the workplace bleeds into all aspects of your life: your home, your hobbies, your family.
+It may come as no surprise that people who work in the charity sector tend to be happier and more fulfilled than their counterparts in private companies―that’s the nature of having a job where you spend your days helping others.
+That happiness in the workplace bleeds into all aspects of your life: your home, your hobbies, your family.
 In other words, doing good is infectious.

 But that doesn’t mean that the sector is without its challenges and stresses.
-Just like in any other job, charity workers have looming deadlines, needy stakeholders and a mountain of regulations to follow.
-However much the profession seems to be rewarding and motivating, it is also a significant source of stress and worries for workers.
-The trick is figuring out how to manage that stress.
+Just like in any other job, charity workers have looming deadlines, stakeholders to deliver for and standards to meet.
+The trick is figuring out how to handle stress at work in the charity sector.
 Let’s break it down.

-- Control: Charity workers have no say over how and when they do their work
+- Control: They have no say over how and when they do their work.

-- Role: Lack of understanding of their role leads to employees’ increased anxiety
+- Role: Lack of understanding of their role leads to increased anxiety.

-- Change: Poor change management attributed to this sector leads to uncertainty and insecurity for the employees
+- Change: Poor change management leads to uncertainty and insecurity.

-So how do you combat the stresses that are inevitable when working in this sector?
+So how do you combat stress at work in the charity sector?
 We’ve got a few tips that may come in handy.

 1. Learn to see it coming